This article describes the various methods of obtaining management access to an EdgeRouter.

 NOTES & REQUIREMENTS: This article applies to all EdgeRouter models with version 1.10.0 and higher.

 Devices and Tools used in this article:

 - How to Access EdgeRouter Using GUI

-- How to Access EdgeRouter with Putty (Windows)
+- How to Access EdgeRouter Using PuTTY (Windows)

-- How to Access EdgeRouter with Terminal (Linux, macOS)
+- How to Access EdgeRouter Using Terminal (Linux, macOS)

-- How to Access EdgeRouter with Console (Windows)
+- How to Access EdgeRouter Using Console (Windows)

-- How to Access EdgeRouter with Console (Linux, macOS)
+- How to Access EdgeRouter Using Console (Linux, macOS)

 - How to Access EdgeRouter Using Discovery Tool

 These methods can be used to access the EdgeRouter webUI or Command Line Interface (CLI).
 In cases where an EdgeRouter becomes inaccessible due to a misconfiguration or errors, the SSH Recovery service introduced in firmware 1.10.0 allows access to the EdgeRouter before the configuration is loaded.